-The two analog inputs on the AD7712 can accept either unipolar or bipolar input voltage ranges.
-Bipolar or unipolar options are chosen by programming the B/U bit of the control register.
+Two analog inputs on the AD7713 can accept either unipolar or bipolar input voltage ranges while the third channel accepts only unipolar signals.
+Bipolar or unipolar options for AIN1 and AIN2 are chosen by programming the B/U bit of the control register.
 This programs both channels for either unipolar or bipolar operation.
 Programming the part for either unipolar or bipolar operation does not change any of the input signal conditioning; it simply changes the data output coding.
 The data coding is binary for unipolar inputs and offset binary for bipolar inputs.

-The AIN1 input channel is differential and, as a result, the voltage to which the unipolar and bipolar signals are referenced is the voltage on the AIN1(-) input.
-For example, if AIN1(-) is 1.25 V and the AD7712 is configured for unipolar operation with a gain of 1 and a V{REF} of 2.5 V, the input voltage range on the AIN1(+) input is 1.25 V to 3.75 V. If AIN1(-) is 1.25 V and the AD7712 is configured for bipolar mode with a gain of 1 and a V{REF} of 2.5 V, the analog input range on the AIN1(+) input is -1.25 V to +3.75 V. For the AIN2 input, the input signals are referenced to AGND.
+The AIN1 and AIN2 input channels are differential, and as a result, the voltage to which the unipolar and bipolar signals are referenced is the voltage on the AIN1(-) and AIN2(-) inputs.
+For example, if AIN1(-) is 1.25 V and the AD7713 is configured for unipolar operation with a gain of 1 and a $V{REF}$ of 2.5 V, the input voltage range on the AIN1(+) input is 1.25 V to 3.75 V. For the AIN3 input, the input signals are referenced to AGND.

-REFERENCE INPUT/OUTPUT
+REFERENCE INPUT